The correlation is calculated using stats::cor.test.

 stars: Significance stars based on the p-value (*, **, ***).

-If method = "spearman"
+If method = "spearman":

 Spearman's rho is displayed instead of Pearson's r.